 Project OUtline

-In this project I wanted to create an ARPG isometric level in the style of Path of Exile and Diablo.
+In this project I wanted to create an action role playing game isometric level in the style of Path of Exile and Diablo.
 The level is designed to guide the player from the left to right and find treasure chests along the way without getting distracted.
 Gameplay is mechanically light, with point and click navigation being the main interactive element.
-This was intentional to test if I was able to make a level engaging without any combat or other gameplay hooks.
+This was intentional to challenge myself to make a level engaging without any combat or other gameplay hooks.

 I used the Epic Games Infinity Blade Grasslands asset pack to help capture the dark gritty fantasy tone of the aforementioned games.